Giving to CMLL

 Our benefactors have provided:

-- A number of scholarships, which assist both undergraduate and graduate students, in a variety of disciplines.
+- A number of scholarships & prizes, which assist both undergraduate and graduate students, in a variety of disciplines.

 - The establishment of two professorships:

-- The Jean Charnier Qualia Professorship in Foreign Languages, which is in French.
+- The Jean Charnier Qualia Professorship in Foreign Languages (French)